SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

 -   **%levels**
     -   Info: Shows you the current level leaderboard.
 -   **%leaderboard**
-    -   Info: **Moderator only.** Gets you the Top 10 rated players of our ranked matchmaking system.
+    -   Info: Gets you the Top 10 rated players of our ranked matchmaking system.
 -   **%listrole** `<role>`
     -   Info: Lists out every Member with a certain role.
 The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
     -   Example: `%listrole first class`